unchartedsoftware/salt-core/index.md

 ### Series

 A series pairs together a projection with aggregators.
 Multiple series can be generated simultaneously, each operating on the source data in tandem.

-### Serialization

-Salt currently supports serializing tiles consisting of basic type values to Apache Avro which is fully compliant with the aperture-tiles sparse/dense schemas.
-This functionality is provided in a separate package called salt-avro-serializer.

-## Testing

-Testing Salt requires a Spark cluster.
-A containerized test environment is included via [Docker](https://www.docker.com/).

-###### To trigger a one-off build and test of Salt

-- Use the following commands:

-	{% highlight bash %}
-	$ docker build -t docker.uncharted.software/salt-test .
-	$ docker run --rm docker.uncharted.software/salt-test
-	{% endhighlight %}

- ###### To interactively test Salt while developing

-1. Use the following commands, which allow you to avoid re-running the container:

-	{% highlight bash %}
-	$ docker build -t docker.uncharted.software/salt-test .
-	$ docker run -v $(pwd):/opt/salt -it docker.uncharted.software/salt-test bash
-	{% endhighlight %}

-2. Inside the running container, executure the following command:

-	{% highlight bash %}
-	$ ./gradlew
-	{% endhighlight %}

-This will mount the code directory into the container as a volume, allowing you to make code changes on your host machine and test them on-the-fly.